-Figure A.1.
-Average Non-Vote Coefficient Estimates.
-This figure shows the coefficient estimates, along with 95% confidence intervals, on CARs, on an annual basis with year T-1 as the baseline.
+Figure A.2.
+Average Non-Voting Ownership Coefficient Estimates.
+This figure shows the coefficient estimates, along with 95% confidence intervals for the pretrend analysis where the outcome variable is non-voting on an annual basis with year T-1 as the baseline.
 Year T represents the period between October 1, 2019 and October 1, 2020.